Search Engine Results Pages (SERPs)

 Transactional

 In this type of search intent, most likely, paid results are included.
 By default, it has more commercial intents.
-It means users who want service or are looking for a product to purchase use transactional searchers.
+It means users who want service or looking for a product to purchase use transactional searchers.
 So, when PPC experts run a campaign, they take care of these things.